 – Discuss the pros and cons of each of the eleven types

-In Lesson 1 of this three-lesson course on examination types, we introduced the motivation behind using exams and outlined the skills that are tested, the formats that are used, and the eleven types that students may encounter.
-In this second lesson on the subject, we next discuss each of these types in turn, first describing the style and expectations of the exam and then providing the learner with any important pros and cons for increasing the chances of exam success.
+In Chapter 1 of this short reader on examination types, we introduced the motivation behind using exams and outlined the skills that are tested, the formats that are used, and the eleven types that students may encounter.
+In this second chapter on the subject, we next discuss each of these types in turn, first describing the style and expectations of the exam and then providing the learner with any important pros and cons for increasing the chances of exam success.

 Type 1: Computational Exams